The Geometrical Structure of Phase Space of the Controlled Hamiltonian System with Symmetry: The Definition of Controlled Hamiltonian System

-(3) The authors didn't consider the momentum map of the CH system with symmetry, and hence cannot determine precisely the geometrical structures of phase spaces of the reduced CH systems.
+(4) The authors didn't consider the momentum map of the CH system with symmetry, and hence cannot determine precisely the geometrical structures of phase spaces of the reduced CH systems.
 For example, we consider the cotangent bundle $T^*Q$ of a smooth manifold $Q$ with a free and proper action of Lie group $G$, and the Poisson tensor $B$ on $T^*Q$ is determined by the canonical symplectic form $\omega_0$ on $T^*Q$.
 Assume that there is an $\operatorname{Ad}^\ast$-equivariant momentum map $\mathbf{J}: T^*Q \rightarrow \mathfrak{g}^\ast$ for the symplectic, free and proper cotangent lifted $G$-action, where $\mathfrak{g}^\ast$ is the dual of Lie algebra $\mathfrak{g}$ of $G$.
 For $\mu \in \mathfrak{g}^\ast$, a regular value of $\mathbf{J}$, from Abraham and Marsden \cite{abma78}, we know that the regular point reduced space $\mathbf{J}^{-1}(\mu)/G_\mu$ and regular orbit reduced space $\mathbf{J}^{-1}(\mathcal{O}_\mu)/G$ at $\mu$ are different, and they are not yet the space $T^*Q /G$.
 The two reduced spaces are determined by the momentum map $\mathbf{J}$, where $G_\mu$ is the isotropy subgroup of the coadjoint $G$-action at the point $\mu$, and $\mathcal{O}_\mu$ is the orbit of the coadjoint $G$-action through the point $\mu$.
 Thus, in the two cases, it is impossible to determine the reduced CH systems by using the method given in \cite{chma04}.
-Moreover, it is impossible to give precisely the relations of the reduced controlled Hamiltonian equivalences, if don't consider the different Lie group actions and momentum maps.\\
+Moreover, it is also impossible to give precisely the relations of the reduced controlled Hamiltonian equivalences, if don't consider the different Lie group actions and momentum maps.\\

-To sum up the above statement, we think that there are a lot of wrong of rigor for the definitions of CH system and the reduced CH system, as well as CH-equivalence and the reduced CH-equivalence in Chang et al. \cite{chbllemawo02, chma04}, and we want to correct their work.
-In Marsden et al. \cite{mawazh10}, we corrected and renewed carefully these wrong definitions.\\
+To sum up the above statement, we think that there are a lot of wrong of rigor for the definitions of CL system, CH system and its reduced CH systems, as well as CH-equivalence and the reduced CH-equivalence in Chang et al. \cite{chbllemawo02, chma04}, and we want to correct their work.
+It is important to find these wrong, but the more important is to correct well these wrong.
+In Marsden et al. \cite{mawazh10}, we have corrected and renewed carefully some of these wrong definitions.\\